 Residents present current and landmark journal articles during our weekly journal club moderated by faculty with expertise.
 Discussions involve study design, research methodologies, statistical principles and clinical applicability of study outcomes.

 The small group discussion-style EBM sessions incorporated into our clinic week curriculum provide a foundation in formulating clinical questions, developing effective research strategies, and critically appraising the literature.

 Quality Improvement and Patient Safety (QIPS) Curriculum

 Continuous improvement processes are integral to healthcare quality and outcomes.
 Our integrated ambulatory health systems science curriculum incorporates longitudinal quality improvement initiatives, patient safety education and research.

 Our QI curriculum has been well established over the past 5 years.
-All residents participate in both a didactic and experiential QI curriculum during their ambulatory clinic blocks.
+All residents participate in both a didactic and experiential components of the QI curriculum during their ambulatory clinic blocks.
 They work in multidisciplinary teams on QI projects directed at improving the care of a defined patient population in their practice.

-The residents meet with their facilitator weekly to discuss the basic concepts of root cause analysis, PDSA cycle, pay-off priority matrix, and measurement of outcomes as they pertain to their projects.
-They are expected to present their work at the annual research day in May of each year.
-Scholarly output, in the form of posters and publications, related to QIPS is strongly encouraged.
+The residents meet with their facilitator weekly to discuss the basic concepts of root cause analysis, PDSA cycle, pay-off priority matrix, and measurement of standarized quality outcomes.
+Scholarly output, in the form of posters and publications, related to QIPS is encouraged.
+Data from the academic hospitalist group and the clinic setting is shared with residents.

-The Patient Safety component of the curriculum engages residents in didactic sessions on basic patient safety and high reliability organization principles, Team STEPPS training, high value care, and the basic understanding of heuristics.
+The Patient Safety component of the curriculum engages residents in didactic sessions on basic patient safety and high reliability organization principles, high value care, and an understanding of heuristics.
 The residents are encouraged to use the knowledge gained to review and present cases at morbidity & mortality conferences and at patient safety reviews using the root cause analysis (RCA) format.

 Clinical Skills Initiative (CSI)